grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 For all values except `NoClientCert`, the policy defines that the server requests a client certificate during the handshake.
 The values determine whether the client must send certificates and if the server must verify them.

-Use the following options to define the client server certificate policy:
+Use the following options to define the server certificate policy:

 - `NoClientCert`: The server does not request a client certificate.
 - `RequestClientCert`: The server requests a client certificate, but the client is not required to send it.